 Most Texas high schools offer a four-year curriculum at a single campus, but some school districts have chosen to operate separate campuses for ninth grade students or for ninth and tenth grade students.
 In this analysis, the performance metrics for high schools that are a part of these multiple campus arrangements are combined and the schools are evaluated in the same manner as the four-year, single-campus high schools.
 Other school districts and some charter districts operate schools that teach more than four grades.
 The STAAR assessment student performance metric used in this best Texas high schools ranking is for all grade levels taught at those schools.

 Unlike some other published rankings, this analysis examined only the most credible and most current student performance data available and no consideration was given to student demographics, changes in student performance over time on the STAAR tests, and other such factors or to subjective factors such as anonymous self-selected reviews and statistically invalid online opinion surveys.
 The difference between carefully selecting fact-based metrics and using probably well-intentioned, but poorly selected metrics or narrowly formed opinions to identify high performing schools and school districts is plainly demonstrated by these best Texas high schools and best Texas school districts online rankings comparisons.
 Just click on the column headings that identify the sources of the rankings and see which rankings show strong positive correlation with the TEA-sourced performance results displayed in the ranking tables.

-Additional information about how the performance of these DFW public high schools was evaluated and ranked in this analysis and the 2018 rankings for all 246 high schools included in this study are available by clicking on this complete DFW public high schools rankings link.
+Additional information about how the performance of these DFW public high schools was evaluated and ranked in this analysis, how overall academic performance was graded, and the 2018 rankings for all 248 high schools included in this study are available by clicking on this complete DFW public high schools rankings link.